 Here are two to inspire you:

 The main aims of personalization are to grab your recipient’s attention and inspire trust.
-Doing so will ensure that your campaign succeeds as more people will open your email.
+Doing so will ensure that your campaign succeeds, simply because more people will open your email.

 Humorous subject lines

-Granted, you must be careful with this type of subject line as people have different tastes when it comes to humor.
-That’s why you must make sure your humor is tasteful.
+Granted, you must be careful with this type of subject line as people view and experience humor differently.
+That’s why you must make sure your humor is tasteful and witty.

 Need some examples of tasteful humor used in cold email subject lines?